Orkut

 Farewell, Orkut!
 A worthy warrior of the social networking revolution

-Today, Google officially announced via email that their Orkut service is shutting down.
-Although we already knew about it, on June 30, 2014, Google declared that their Orkut service (www.orkut.com) will officially shut down on September 30, 2014.
-Many from the current Facebook generation don’t know that once upon a time, Facebook was nothing compared to Orkut.
-Orkut was born in January 2004, while Facebook was born in February 2004.
-In fact, Facebook was one of the last entrants in the social networking world.
+Today Google officially informed by email that their Orkut service is shutting down.
+Although I already knew about it.
+On June 30, 2014, Google announced that their Orkut service ( www.orkut.com ) will officially be shut down on September 30, 2014.
+Many from the current Facebook generation do not know that once upon a time Facebook was nothing compared to Orkut.
+Orkut was born in January 2004 and Facebook in February 2004.
+Of course, Facebook was not the first in the world of social networking.
 Orkut wasn’t the first either.
-Let’s take a brief look at the origins of social media and networking, which have now become integral to our daily lives—even sparking revolutions around the world.
-This list doesn’t include platforms that came after Facebook.
+Let’s take a look at the early history of the social media or networking that has caused revolutions around the world and has become an essential part of our daily lives.
+Information about platforms that came after Facebook is not included in this list.

-The idea of computer-based social media emerged in 1979 through Usenet.
-Several similar initiatives followed successfully.
-The first bulletin board also appeared that same year.
-Interestingly, only one person could access the system at a time.
+The idea of computer-based social media came in 1979 through Usenet.
+After that, several similar initiatives succeeded.
+The first bulletin board also appeared in the same year.
+Interestingly, that system allowed only one person to access it at a time.

-LiveJournal, a modern blog-style platform, launched in 1999.
-It was the first site to offer community blogging.
+The modern blog-style LiveJournal appeared in 1999.
+It was the first site that allowed community blogging.

-Friendster (friendster.com) launched in 2002, offering many modern features and becoming the first general-purpose social network.
-It remains popular today.
+Friendster ( friendster.com ) came in 2002, adding many modern features and becoming the first general social network.
+It is still quite popular.

-Facebook (facebook.com) launched in February 2004 exclusively for Harvard University.
-It later spread to nearby schools and colleges.
+In February 2004, Facebook ( facebook.com ) launched exclusively on the Harvard University campus.
+Later it spread to nearby schools and colleges.

 first look of facebook

-Until 2008, Orkut was ahead of Facebook – especially dominant in populous countries like India and Brazil.
-After 2008, Facebook began to surge globally.
-Once-popular platforms like MySpace and Hi5 started to fall behind.
-As Facebook evolved its interface, policies, and features, Orkut began to lag.
-Privacy was another challenge for Orkut.
-Even after major privacy updates in 2009, it couldn’t reclaim its past glory.
-Unable to compete with Facebook, Google introduced Google Buzz and Google Waves – both eventually became dead products.
-Later, Google Plus gained moderate popularity.
-Microsoft’s Live Network struggled, and Yahoo’s 360 Degrees was barely relevant.
+Until 2008, Orkut was ahead of Facebook.
+Especially in large-population countries like India and Brazil, it had dominant popularity.
+After 2008, Facebook began to rise globally.
+Once-popular MySpace and Hi5 had already started to fall behind.
+As Facebook brought major changes to its appearance, policies, and structure, Orkut began to lag.
+Another obstacle for Orkut was privacy.
+Even though many privacy changes were made in 2009, it never regained its lost past.
+Later, unable to compete with Facebook, Google introduced Google Buzz and Google Waves.
+Those also eventually became dead products.
+Later Google Plus became moderately popular.
+I won’t even start talking about the miserable state of Microsoft’s Live Network.
+Yahoo’s 360 Degrees wasn’t even in the competition.

-Several years after the sudden death of Orkut’s developer, his creation is also dying – on September 30 of this year.
-Orkut was my first social network.
-In late 2006, when I first got internet access beyond cyber cafés, I somehow stumbled upon Orkut.
-In 2007, I was a master’s student and working a job.
-Back then, Orkut was a constant companion.
-I made many great online friends through Orkut – December Rain being one of the most memorable.
-Since Jerry was in India, he was part of the country’s most-used network.
-Due to Facebook’s dull appearance, I barely used it until 2007.
-Like many others, I gradually drifted away from Orkut starting in 2008
+A few years after the sudden death of Orkut’s developer, his creation is also dying on September 30 of this year.
+Orkut was the first social network of my life.
+In late 2006, when I had just moved from cyber cafés to having my own internet access, I somehow discovered Orkut one day.
+It was 2007 — I was a master’s student and also working a job.
+Back then, Orkut was something I used constantly.
+I made many good online friends through Orkut.
+December Rain was one of them.
+Jeripu, living in India at the time, was also within the most-used network there.
+Because of Facebook’s dull appearance, I barely looked at Facebook until 2007.
+From 2008, like many others, I gradually drifted away from Orkut.
+Still, many memories of Orkut make me nostalgic.

 Related Posts